 Dr. Leland Gilsen

-I have a non-profit "traveling museum" of Oregon native history that I display at events around the state.
+I developed a non-profit "Traveling Museum" of Oregon native history that I displayed at events around the state.
 The museum is an educational exhibit of replica artifacts mounted on plastic (Sentra) boards.
 The display boards are 1x2 feet in size.
 Before turning over to Patrick O'Grady there were 31 (reduced from 50).
 They include photos, text and drawings explaining the technologies represented on each board.
 The boards have themes and are grouped into larger areas such as hunting, fishing or domestic activities.
 The core exhibit covers over 60 square feet and requires tables of at least that surface area.
 The standard 8 foot folding tables (28 inches wide?) would require at least four tables, as I have made some devices to lean boards on 28 inch wide tables so I can get 12 boards per table.
 You can see two of the slant boards on the adjacent photo.
 The exhibit also includes loose items such as a Kalapuya bow, quiver with arrows, atlatls (dart throwers), darts, baskets, stone hammers, adzes, carved masks, bowls, & rattles, and other items.
 The 4 table minimum would not include the loose items.